|

 See lists below and follow the general guides I have placed within this survival site.

-documents, such as birth and marriage certificates, insurance policies, life insurance beneficiary designations and a copy
+essential documents, such as birth and marriage certificates, insurance policies, life insurance beneficiary designations

-have.
-You need to know if they will they keep children at school until a parent
+you may have.
+You need to know if they will they keep children at school until

-or designated adult can pick them up or send them home on their own.
-Be sure that the school has updated information about
+a parent or designated adult can pick them up or send them home on their own.
+Be sure that the school has updated information

-how to reach parents and responsible caregivers to arrange for pickup.
-And, ask what type of authorization the school may
+about how to reach parents and responsible caregivers to arrange for pickup.
+And, ask what type of authorization the school

 the school telephones may be overwhelmed with calls.